telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/show-tooltip.md

 A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the information when the user hovers with the mouse over the TreeList node.

-The example below demonstrates how to customize the information displayed by the Tooltip by configuring the `dataItem` property.
+The example below demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.

 ###### Example